Who's Behind Listverse?

-Heaven’s Gate is a destructive, doomsday cult centered in California.
-21 women and 18 men voluntarily committed suicide in three groups on three successive days starting on March 23, 1997.
-Most were in their 40′s; the rest covered an age range of 26 to 72.
+Heaven’s Gate was a destructive, doomsday cult centered in California.
+The cult consisted of 21 women and 18 men who ultimately and voluntarily committed suicide in three groups on three successive days starting on March 23, 1997.
+Most were in their 40s; the rest covered an age range of 26 to 72.
 Two months later, two additional members, Charles Humphrey and Wayne Cooke attempted suicide in a hotel room a few miles from the Rancho Santa Fe mansion; Cooke succeeded.
-Humphrey tried again in the Arizona desert during Feb 1998 and was successful.
+Sometime in February 1998, Humphrey tried again in the Arizona desert and was successful.

-Members called themselves brother and sister; they looked upon themselves as monks and nuns; they lived communally in a large, rented San Diego County (CA) home which they called their monastery.
+Members called themselves brother and sister (they looked upon themselves as monks and nuns) and they lived communally in a large, rented San Diego County, California home which they called their monastery.
 Most members had little contact with their families of origin or with their neighbors.
 Many followed successful professional careers before entering the group.
 Some abandoned their children before joining.
 They were free to leave at any time.
 They dressed in unisex garments: shapeless black shirts with Mandarin collars, and black pants.
 They were required commit themselves to a celibate life.
 Eight of the male members, including Do, submitted to voluntary castration.
 This seems to have been a form of preparation for their next level of existence: in a life that would be free of gender, sexual identity and sexual activity.

 9. Branch Davidians

-The Branch Davidians are a religious sect who originated from a schism in 1955 from the Davidian Seventh Day Adventists, themselves former members of the Seventh-day Adventist Church who were disfellowshipped during the 1930s.
+The Branch Davidians are a religious sect who originated from a schism in 1955 from the Davidian Seventh-Day Adventists, themselves former members of the Seventh-Day Adventist Church who were disfellowshipped during the 1930s.
 From its inception in the 1930s, the splinter movement inherited Adventism’s apocalypticism, in that they believed themselves to be living in a time when Christian prophecies of a final divine judgment were coming to pass.
-They are best known for the 1993 siege of their Center near Waco, Texas, by the ATF and the FBI, which resulted in the deaths of eighty-two of the church’s members, including head figure David Koresh.
+They are best known for the 1993 siege of their compound near Waco, Texas, by the ATF and the FBI, which resulted in the deaths of 82 of the church’s members, including head figure David Koresh.
 However, by the time of the siege, Koresh had encouraged his followers to think of themselves as “students of the Seven Seals” rather than as “Branch Davidians,” and other Branch Davidian factions never accepted his leadership.

 10. Unification Church